-At present, Christ Church sees no reason why paid and volunteer workers should have any regular requirement to communicate with members of their Groups outside of meetings.
+At present, Christ Church sees no reason why paid and volunteer workers should have any regular requirement to communicate with members of Groups which are wholly comprised of children and/or adults at risk outside of meetings.

-However, for those instances when it is required the URC Safeguarding and Digital Communications policy must be followed.
+However, for those instances when it is required the URC Safeguarding and Digital Communications policy6 must be followed.